honeycomb on a fork

 honeycomb on plate

-We may be a little biased, but we believe our raw, locally sourced honeycomb is the best!
-We sell honeycomb in our honey retail store, Bee Inspired Honey House in Owings Mills, Maryland, and you can also order it online to be shipped directly to you.
-Additionally, you can find honeycomb at your local farmers market, which often features products from local beekeepers.
+We may be a little biased, but we believe our locally sourced honeycomb is the best.
+You can find it at our honey retail store, Bee Inspired Honey House in Owings Mills, Maryland.
+Beyond that, your local farmers market is the best place to look, since it often features products from beekeepers working right in your area.

 We source our honeycomb from small-scale beekeepers in Pennsylvania and Minnesota who responsibly harvest only when there is genuine surplus.
 We strictly source varietals that are harvested in the USA.

-Box of Bee Inspired Raw Honeycomb on a newspaper background with lemons and other items.
+Box of Bee Inspired Honeycomb on a newspaper background with lemons and other items.

 The honeybee has a gland that secretes wax.
 Bees are excellent housekeepers, and it is their instinct to pull the secreted wax off each other to keep their hives clean and orderly.